Stylised illustration of a live band by The Jetset Society on stage at a ballroom dance evening

 Which music solution fits a wedding, corporate event, ball, gala or party?

 The decision is rarely just about budget.
-It is about impact, schedule, room, guests, music phases and whether music should be a visible and emotional part of the event or mainly work as a continuous soundtrack.
+It comes down to impact, schedule, room, guests and the stages of the evening – and whether music should be a visible, emotional part of the event or simply run as a continuous soundtrack.

 At a glance

-The right solution depends on the desired experience.
+The right solution depends on the experience you want.

 Live band

-Strong when music should feel visible, emotional and high-end – for ceremonies, receptions, dinners, first dances, galas, balls, corporate events or party phases.
+At its best when music should feel visible and emotional – at ceremonies, receptions, dinners, first dances, galas, balls, corporate events and the party itself.

 DJ or playlist

-Useful when music should continue for very late hours after the live set, when a continuous club-style mix is desired or when space, budget and schedule are intentionally compact.
+Useful when music needs to run into the small hours after the live set, when a continuous club-style mix is the goal, or when space, budget and schedule are deliberately compact.

 Combination

-Often the strongest solution: a live band for the defining moments and main atmosphere, additional music for very late hours or transitions.
+Often the strongest option: a live band for the defining moments and the main atmosphere, recorded music for the small hours or transitions.

 The key decision